 I’ve tried out hundreds of themes, and my experience is “don’t fight the theme.”
-If you find that you are struggling with a theme then it is likely because you chose the wrong theme for the job, or YOU are not being flexible enough.
+If you find you are struggling with a theme then it is likely because you chose the wrong theme for the job, or YOU are not flexible enough.

 To pick a good theme for the site, you have to understand the site purpose and how different theme designs can make that easier or harder.
-So let's explore different types of themes and the types of features they offer.
+So let’s explore different themes and the types of features they offer.

 Types of Theme

 When you are shopping for themes there is often a filter for selecting theme category: blog, magazine, restaurant, application, ecommerce, and so on.
 In this article, I explain how to understand these categories to find the theme you need.

 To start off, here are screenshots from theme shops showing how they categorize themes:

 A few of the theme categories from the Themefuse website.

 Theme categories from the ThemeIsle marketplace.

 Blog themes emphasize readability and focus on displaying text content attractively.
 Some blog themes are minimalistic while others use typography, white space, and images in a sophisticated manner.